auremoser/mozsci/log/worklog.md

 * met with kirstie about stemm role models
 * met with oliver at worldbrain
 * started working on more asset inventory for study groups
+* created a call event on the site for our [community calls](https://mozillascience.org/community-call-apr-14-11-et)

 * swag pack to colleen
 * add slide to deep-learing